jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-It would be nice to see the variable `type` in the code line instead of `var`.
+The variable `type` might be *relevant* to see in the code line.

-There may be a few exceptions, where `var` may be preferred.
-For instance when the `type` is sort of obvious, or it might be more readable.
+In a few cases, using `var` may be more appropriate.
+For example, when the `type` is obvious, or it makes the code more readable.

 #### Anonymous Types